karlospn/opentelemetry-tracing-demo/README.md

 # Introduction
-These repository contains and example about how to use opentelemetry for tracing when we have a bunch of distributed applications
+These repository contains an example about how to use opentelemetry for tracing when we have a bunch of distributed applications

 # Content